Child Custody Mediation FAQ

 Why should I try child custody mediation as opposed to just going to court?

-There are several very good reasons you should attempt to mediate child support issues before taking them to court.
-In general, a mediator cannot impose a solution, so there's no harm in trying to mediate.
-Some of the many advantages of mediation include:
+There are several very good reasons you may want to attempt to mediate child custody issues before taking them to court.
+In general, a mediator cannot impose a solution, so speaking with a mediator will not necessarily impact the final decision of a court if the mediation doesn't work out.

 - Mediation is a non-adversarial approach to problem solving, unlike court, which means that the process is less threatening and parties are typically willing to make more concessions because it is not generally binding.
-Also, typically nothing you do or say in mediation can ever be used in a potential trial, so parties are allowed to speak more freely than in court (always check that this is the case, though).
+Also, typically nothing you do or say in mediation will be used as evidence in a potential trial, so parties are allowed to speak more freely than in court (always check with a local attorney to verify that this is the case in your jurisdiction, however).

 - The mediator is a professional, neutral party, who is not invested in either side.